 It cannot be stressed enough that employees make up the restaurant.
 Your employees are your biggest resource as the reputation of your restaurant is heavily dependent on the service that your employees present to customers.
 There is a very high attrition rate in the restaurant industry that leads to inconsistencies and delays, which can hamper the overall restaurant operations and service.
 Therefore, finding the right talent, and retaining them is one of the biggest challenges of running a restaurant.
 Thus, arises the need for better restaurant hiring.

-1. Determining staff requirements-
+1. Determining Staff Requirements

-2. Preparing a good Job Description (JD)-
+2. Preparing a Good Job Description (JD)

 A JD is the first thing that a potential employee looks at while applying.
 The JD should be crisp, and to-the-point, and must list the exact requirements of the job.

 List out the specific tasks the hire is expected to perform, the qualifications and the desired experience.
 You must clearly mention the number of hours at the job, salary range, and the exact job requirements.
 Even though a majority of the positions in the hospitality industry are untrained labor, each position has a separate set of tasks assigned to its role.
 For example, waiters often prefer to only wait on guests and serve them, and not clean up the table after.

 A clear JD works well to attract the desired talent who are serious about the job and also helps to filter out frivolous applications.

 Referrals are the traditional way and are so far considered to be the best way of hiring.
 Traditional hiring includes referrals from friends and family, where the recommendations come from the word of mouth.
 It can be assumed that the recommendation would turn out to be a good fit in the restaurant, as the person referring a new hire is aware of both the restaurant’s culture and practices, and the person he is referring to as well.